-- To obtain approval of a contract of adhesion, the institution must document the following steps: - Documentation of attempt to negotiate needed changes in the contract and the vendor's refusal to agree to any changes; - 2.
-The need for the item or service(s);
+- One last opportunity to purchase or accept goods or services is if the contract is an adhesion contract. - An adhesion contract must meet all the following criteria: - A standard form contract or license; - Offered to the consumer on a 'take it or leave it' basis; - The consumer has no realistic opportunity to negotiate different terms; and - The desired product or service cannot be obtained except by agreeing to the form contract. - o General Rule - To obtain approval of a contract of adhesion, the institution must document the following steps: - Documentation of attempt to negotiate needed changes in the contract and the vendor's refusal to agree to any changes; - The need for the item or service(s); - The fact that the vendor is the sole source (or that all vendors require the impermissible language); and - A copy of a letter to the company (which the company has agreed to accept) stating that the institution regards the agreement as a contract of adhesion. - In order to facilitate acquisition of contracts of adhesion for necessary electronic subscriptions, computer software, and other goods and services, the initiating department must route these contracts through the institutional procurement and/or contracts office.
+The following procedures are required for approval: - For contracts of adhesion up to \$5,000 not requiring signature -procedures, documentation and reporting required under this Section XII shall not apply. - For such contracts or licenses costing more than \$5,000 but less than \$25,000 Steps a. through d. in the General Rule above must be followed. - These contracts or licenses must be approved by the President or designee. - The file documentation shall be maintained at the institutional level, and System Office approval is not required.

-- The fact that the vendor is the sole source (or that all vendors require the impermissible language); and - 4.
-A copy of a letter to the company (which the company has agreed to accept) stating that the institution regards the agreement as a contract of adhesion. - 2.
-In order to facilitate acquisition of contracts of adhesion for necessary electronic subscriptions, computer software, and other goods and services, the initiating department must route these contracts through the institutional procurement and/or contracts office.
-The following procedures are required for approval: - For contracts of adhesion up to \$5,000 not requiring signature -procedures, documentation and reporting required under this Section XII shall not apply. - For such contracts or licenses costing more than \$5,000 but less than \$25,000 Steps a. through d. in the General Rule above must be followed. - 1.
-These contracts or licenses must be approved by the President or designee. - 2.
-The file documentation shall be maintained at the institutional level, and central office approval is not required. - For such contracts or licenses costing \$25,000 or more Steps a. through b. in the General Rule above must be followed, and approval by the Chancellor or designee is required. - 3.
-The purchasing officer, contract officer, or other designated official at each institution must maintain a record of all software and other acquisitions over \$5,000, and those under \$5,000 requiring signature, made pursuant to this guideline G-030, Section XII, Contracts of Adhesion and supply the record upon request to the Chancellor or designee. - 4.
-In appropriate instances, the President or designee, or the Chancellor or designee, as applicable, may approve a contract as a contract of adhesion when the vendor has agreed to some change(s), but the contract still contains impermissible language; documentation as required above must be maintained.
+- For such contracts or licenses costing \$25,000 or more Steps a. through b. in the General Rule above must be followed, and approval by the Chancellor or designee is required. - The purchasing officer, contract officer, or other designated official at each institution must maintain a record of all software and other acquisitions over \$5,000, and those under \$5,000 requiring signature, made pursuant to this guideline G-030, Section XII, Contracts of Adhesion and supply the record upon request to the Chancellor or designee. - In appropriate instances, the President or designee, or the Chancellor or designee, as applicable, may approve a contract as a contract of adhesion when the vendor has agreed to some change(s), but the contract still contains impermissible language; documentation as required above must be maintained.